amille90/observing-ICMP-Traffic/README.md

 <img src="https://i.imgur.com/QOjOt1j.png"/>
 </p>
 <p>
-Step 24: When running the packet capture try to make an observation of the spam traffic amongst the private ip address of the windows10-vm private ip address.
+Step 24: When running the packet capture try to make an observation of the spam traffic amongst the private ip address of the windows10-vm.
 </p>
 <br />